Options for Finishing High School

 To participate in a GED and HSED program, individuals must be 18 years and 6 months of age or be 18 years of age and their 9th grade class has graduated from high school.
 In addition, it is required that an individual:

 - be a resident of Wisconsin (or is a migrant worker or child of a migrant worker).

 - not currently enrolled in a public or private high school.

 - has not graduated from any high school.

 Tests are given at designated times at LTC-Manitowoc and LTC-Sheboygan.
-Please view our testing schedule.
+Please view our testing schedule for Summer 2023.

 Each student must create an account at GED.com.
 This account will be used to schedule exams, study, take GED Ready practice tests ($6.00/test), view test results, and learn about job and college options.